 Artist bio:

-She is currently an Assistant Professor and Resident Choreographer in the School of the Arts - Dance Program at the University of Vermont.
-She holds an MFA in Dance from the University of Wisconsin-Milwaukee and a BS in Chemical Engineering from Brazil.
+Currently, she serves as an Associate Professor and Resident Choreographer in the Dance Program at the University of Vermont, where she continues to inspire and educate the next generation of dancers.
+Paula's educational background includes a Master of Fine Arts in Dance from the University of Wisconsin-Milwaukee and a Bachelor of Science in Chemical Engineering from Brazil, showcasing her diverse intellectual pursuits.

-She has received several grants, including the NEFA - New England Dance Fund Grant, UVM - Coor Collaborative Fellows Award, Vermont Arts Council, and Vermont Community Foundation Grant, to name a few.
-She has also won awards in Europe, and North and South America.
-Her recent film "The Migrant Body" won the Best Choreography award at the Canadian Experimental, Dance, & Music Film Festival, the Jury Special Mention at Spain’s Festival Girona en Moviment, and the Audience Award at ARFF Berlin in Germany.
+Her artistic achievements have been recognized with prestigious grants and awards, including the New England Dance Fund Grant and the Vermont Community Foundation, among others.
+Her creative work won multiple awards from dance festivals in Europe, North America, and South America.
+One of her recent notable works, the film "The Migrant Body," has garnered critical acclaim, winning the Best Choreography award at the Canadian Experimental, Dance, & Music Film Festival, Jury Special Mention at Spain's Festival Girona en Moviment, and the Audience Award at ARFF Berlin in Germany.

 Artistic statement:

-I am a dance maker who believes that choreography is research.
-My artistic interest lies in exploring themes that emerge at the intersection of dance and visual arts.
-My works are rooted in feminism and aim to shed light on discriminatory issues that persist in our society.
-Through my art, I seek to amplify the voices of underrepresented groups and encourage my audience to reflect on the power inequalities, gender hierarchies, and patriarchal structures that shape our world.
-In my creative process, I investigate the relationship between body, movement, and narrative, and use this information to create sophisticated yet provocative dances.
-I am a firm believer in the transformative power of the arts.
+As a dance maker, I approach choreography as a valuable form of research.
+My artistic focus is on exploring the dynamic intersection of dance and visual arts.
+Anchored in feminist principles, my works aim to address and highlight persistent discriminatory issues within our society.
+Through my art, I strive to elevate the voices of underrepresented groups and invite my audience to consider the power of inequalities, gender hierarchies, and patriarchal structures that influence our lives.
+In my creative process, I examine the relationship among body, movement, and narrative, drawing on these insights to develop sophisticated, thought-provoking dances.
+I have a strong commitment to the transformative potential of the arts.

 Paula Higa

-She is currently an Assistant Professor and Resident Choreographer in the School of the Arts - Dance Program at the University of Vermont.
-She holds an MFA in Dance from the University of Wisconsin-Milwaukee and a BS in Chemical Engineering from Brazil.
+Currently, she serves as an Associate Professor and Resident Choreographer in the Dance Program at the University of Vermont, where she continues to inspire and educate the next generation of dancers.
+Paula's educational background includes a Master of Fine Arts in Dance from the University of Wisconsin-Milwaukee and a Bachelor of Science in Chemical Engineering from Brazil, showcasing her diverse intellectual pursuits.

-She has received several grants, including the NEFA - New England Dance Fund Grant, UVM - Coor Collaborative Fellows Award, Vermont Arts Council, and Vermont Community Foundation Grant, to name a few.
-She has also won awards in Europe, and North and South America.
-Her recent film "The Migrant Body" won the Best Choreography award at the Canadian Experimental, Dance, & Music Film Festival, the Jury Special Mention at Spain’s Festival Girona en Moviment, and the Audience Award at ARFF Berlin in Germany.
+Her artistic achievements have been recognized with prestigious grants and awards, including the New England Dance Fund Grant and the Vermont Community Foundation, among others.
+Her creative work won multiple awards from dance festivals in Europe, North America, and South America.
+One of her recent notable works, the film "The Migrant Body," has garnered critical acclaim, winning the Best Choreography award at the Canadian Experimental, Dance, & Music Film Festival, Jury Special Mention at Spain's Festival Girona en Moviment, and the Audience Award at ARFF Berlin in Germany.

 Artistic statement:

-I am a dance maker who believes that choreography is research.
-My artistic interest lies in exploring themes that emerge at the intersection of dance and visual arts.
-My works are rooted in feminism and aim to shed light on discriminatory issues that persist in our society.
-Through my art, I seek to amplify the voices of underrepresented groups and encourage my audience to reflect on the power inequalities, gender hierarchies, and patriarchal structures that shape our world.
-In my creative process, I investigate the relationship between body, movement, and narrative, and use this information to create sophisticated yet provocative dances.
-I am a firm believer in the transformative power of the arts.
+As a dance maker, I approach choreography as a valuable form of research.
+My artistic focus is on exploring the dynamic intersection of dance and visual arts.
+Anchored in feminist principles, my works aim to address and highlight persistent discriminatory issues within our society.
+Through my art, I strive to elevate the voices of underrepresented groups and invite my audience to consider the power of inequalities, gender hierarchies, and patriarchal structures that influence our lives.
+In my creative process, I examine the relationship among body, movement, and narrative, drawing on these insights to develop sophisticated, thought-provoking dances.
+I have a strong commitment to the transformative potential of the arts.

 Paula Higa